Patna Museum to close for visitors from June 1 for old building's revamp: Official | Science-Environment

 The historic Patna Museum, home to a collection of rich artefacts, rare paintings and a 200 million years old fossilised tree trunk, will be closed to visitors from June 1 to undertake restoration and revamp of its 95-year-old building, a senior official said on Wednesday.

-Besides, refurbishment of the heritage building of the museum, being done as part of a redevelopment project, its old galleries will be redesigned, rearranged and curated in a new way to showcase the artefacts and other historic items in a better manner, he said.
+Besides, refurbishment of the heritage building, being done as part of a redevelopment project, its old galleries will be redesigned, rearranged and curated in a new way to showcase the artefacts and other historic items in a better manner, he said.

 The celebrated British-era landmark in the Bihar capital endowed with Indo-Saracenic architecture and fondly referred to as 'Jadu Ghar' by locals was completed in 1928 with two identical ornate gateways -- the 'In Gate' and the 'Out Gate'.